System 80 Models and Variants

 computer, marketed under EACA's own name, was produced in 1982.
 Although

 the specs looked reasonable, it was not TRS-80 compatible and, lacking

 a software base and any concentrated marketing effort, the machine was

-EACA machine was a higher price, and margins were not so attractive.
+EACA colour computer was a higher price than these machines and margins were not so attractive.

 Apparently DSE was always assessing new models from a plethora of suppliers in the early 1980s.
 They marketed the Commodore VIC-20 for a short time also.